Swiip/generator-gulp-angular/README.md

 This generator aims to takes the best from others generators like generator-angular, ngTailor and generator-gulp-webapp to offers the best workflow to start an application with AngularJS powered by Gulp!

-generator-gulp-angular scaffolds out an Angularjs application with a full featured gulpfile.js wich offers all the tasks for a modern Web development.
+generator-gulp-angular scaffolds out an AngularJS application with a full featured gulpfile.js wich offers all the tasks for a modern Web development.

+I intent to propose a generator with more tools options than any other to ables users to immediatly start a project with the tools he likes like a specific UI framework or a JavaScript preprocessor...

 ## Usage